Network & API7 min read

 REST uses multiple endpoints with specific HTTP methods.
 GraphQL uses a single endpoint (usually POST) with a query or mutation in the body.
 For GraphQL, use the GraphQL Formatter to write and validate queries, then send them via an API client.

-Can I test APIs that require OAuth 2.0 in a browser API client?
+Can I test APIs that require OAuth 2.0 in a desktop API client?

-Yes, if you manually obtain the access token first (via the token endpoint or a browser-based OAuth flow) and paste it into the Authorization header.
+Yes, if you manually obtain the access token first (via the token endpoint or an OAuth flow) and paste it into the Authorization header.

 Why does my API request work in curl but fail in the browser?